pei886/tp/docs/DeveloperGuide.md

 * 1b.
 Duplicate organisation.

     * 1b1.
-System checks the database and finds an organisation with identical names or emails.
+System checks the database and finds an organisation with identical emails, phones or telegrams.
     * 1b2.
 System shows an error message.

       Use case ends.